 Today is Earth Day!
-While becoming more eco-friendly is something we should act on daily, today serves as an international reminder of our duty to protect the planet and all of those who inhabit it.
+While combatting climate change is something we should think about daily, today serves as an international reminder of our duty to protect our planet and all of those who inhabit it.
 As we simultaneously battle a global pandemic, our sustainability efforts are going to look a bit different - this year, Earth Day is going digital.
 Thankfully, there is still plenty we can do from the comfort of our homes to help solve the climate crisis.

 We owe it to our planet to change our wasteful behaviors – small lifestyle adjustments are a cheap price to pay for the health of our environment.
 Here are a few ways to improve upon your own sustainability efforts:

-- Cut out the excess: We often don’t think about the amount of waste we produce daily.
+- Cut out the excess: Think harder about the amount of waste you produce daily.
 This comes in many forms – from uneaten food, plastic bottles, to the packaging on items we buy.
 Here’s a list of 5 creative ways to cut down on waste from someone who lives a zero-waste lifestyle.

-- Eat less meat: It takes a massive amount of water to produce animal products like meat and dairy – for context, the water footprint of a 6 oz steak is 674 gallons, while a salad’s footprint is 21 gallons.
-You can calculate your own water footprint here.
-In addition to the water waste, livestock is also a major contributor to methane emissions, a greenhouse gas that traps heat in the atmosphere.
+- Eat cleaner: It takes a massive amount of water to produce animal products like meat and dairy (calculate your own water footprint here).
+In addition to the water wasted, livestock is also a major contributor to methane emissions, a greenhouse gas that traps heat in the atmosphere.
 Buy organic and local when you can, or even try growing your own food.

 - Donate: Show your appreciation for the folks dedicating their lives to environmental conservation.
 On the forefront of battling climate change includes organizations like The Environmental Defense Fund, The Nature Conservancy, the World Wildlife Fund, and The NRDC.

 - Support environmentally-responsible companies: Do your due diligence before you make a purchase, or decide to partner with a company.
-Organizations like Ben and Jerry’s, Patagonia, and Everlane are setting the bar for how businesses should think about corporate social responsibility.
-Or, even better – shop locally when you can!
+Organizations like Ben and Jerry’s and Patagonia are setting the bar for how businesses should think about corporate social responsibility.

 We must be thoughtful about where we choose to shop, who we partner with, and where we work.
-People want to engage with companies and colleagues that are mission-driven, and enact positive change on the planet.
+People want to engage with companies and colleagues that are mission-driven and enacting positive change on the planet.
 A recent IDC survey found that half of organizations plan to only do business with partners with shared environmental goals.
-I’m proud to work at Turbonomic, a company whose impact on the environment is tangible – ultimately, Turbonomic is helping customers do more with less.
+I’m proud to work at Turbonomic, a company whose impact on the environment is tangible – ultimately, Turbonomic is helping customers do more with less, without sacrificing performance.

-This predicament has led CIOs and other progressive business leaders to ask: how can my organization safely increase infrastructure utilization without risking the performance of applications that are critical to running businesses?
-This is where Turbonomic comes into the picture.
-By understanding the real-time demand of applications, we provide automatable, application-aware, full-stack decisions.
-The result is that your environment runs in a continuously healthy state that assures performance, while driving efficiency and policy compliance.
-In fact, 77% of IT organizations have dramatically improved their infrastructure utilization by using Turbonomic.
-You can learn more about reducing energy consumption in data centers here.
+This predicament has led CIOs and other progressive business leaders to ask: how can my organization safely increase infrastructure utilization without risking the performance of applications that are critical to running my business?
+This is a problem that Turbonomic helps solve.
+By understanding the real-time demand of applications, Turbonomic provides full-stack, automatable resourcing decisions that keep your environment performant while increasing efficiency.
+In fact, 77% of IT organizations have dramatically improved their infrastructure utilization by using Turbonomic – you can learn more about reducing energy consumption in data centers here.

 With corporations contributing to climate change at exponentially higher rates than individuals, it’s critical that we are mindful of who we work with and for.
 A recent study found that just 100 companies are the source of 71% of industrial greenhouse gas emissions since 1988.
-If consumers choose to invest their dollars in environmentally conscious companies over those who are apathetic, it will signal to corporations how much social responsibility matters.
-People want to work for and support altruistic companies – industry leaders will strategically use their CSR initiatives as a way to attract top talent and give themselves a competitive edge.
+If consumers choose to invest their dollars in environmentally conscious companies over those who are apathetic, it will signal to corporations and political leaders just how much social responsibility matters.